-Disputes of election procedure should be addressed to the Action Committee Trustee and the Director of Student Programming before the post-convention Board of Trustees meeting.
+Disputes of election procedure should be addressed to the Trustees-at-Large and the Nominations Committee before the post-convention Board of Trustees meeting.

 ARTICLE IX.
 HOUSE OF DELEGATES

 The House of Delegates of the Association shall meet annually to elect the Officers, one At-Large Trustee, one Action Committee Trustee, establish and amend the policy of the Association, and conduct such other business as may be necessary.